-Microsoft will be offering multiple configurations with differing RAM and storage capacities.
+Microsoft is offering multiple configurations with differing RAM and storage capacities.
 The fingerprint scanner won’t be available on the cheapest model either.

-There’s no word from Apple on how much the MacBook Arm will cost, although NotebookCheck reports that it could cost somewhere around $799.
+There’s no word from Apple on how much the MacBook Arm will cost, although we reckon it will something similar to the existing £999 MacBook Air.

 Surface Laptop Go vs MacBook Arm release date – When do they launch?